charlpcronje/bots.mc.cronje.me/README.md

 ## Python Support

-[appenz](https://github.com/appenz) has contributed to a Python implementation for the companion app [here](https://github.com/a16z-infra/companion-app/tree/python-local/python), so you also have the option to run a local Python app and talk to your AI companions on the command line.
+[appenz](https://github.com/appenz) has contributed to a Python implementation for the bot app [here](https://github.com/a16z-infra/companion-app/tree/python-local/python), so you also have the option to run a local Python app and talk to your AI bots on the command line.
 We will also be iterating on the Python side over time and have feature parity with the typescript implementation.

 ## Export to Character.ai

-If you have tried out the Quickstart above, you probably know that we have only scratched the surface of what's possible in the realm of companion creation and customization.
-So we added an option for you to easily export your companion to Character.ai.
+If you have tried out the Quickstart above, you probably know that we have only scratched the surface of what's possible in the realm of bot creation and customization.
+So we added an option for you to easily export your bot to Character.ai.

 To get started, run the following command:

 `
-npm run export-to-character [COMPANION_NAME] [MODEL_NAME] [USER_ID]
+npm run export-to-character [BOT_NAME] [MODEL_NAME] [USER_ID]
 `

-- `COMPANION_NAME`: name of your companion. i.e Alice
+- `BOT_NAME`: name of your bot. i.e Alice
 - `MODEL_NAME`: `chatgpt` or `vicuna13b`
 - `USER_ID`: you can find this on Clerk, under "Users" -> click on your user -> copy "User ID"

 Once you run this script, you will see two files created under the root directory:

-- `[COMPANION_NAME]_chat_history.txt`: This outputs all of the chat history stored in Upstash
+- `[BOT_NAME]_chat_history.txt`: This outputs all of the chat history stored in Upstash
-- `[COMPANION_NAME_]_character_ai_data.txt`: This outputs the data you need in order to re-create the companion on Character.ai.
+- `[BOT_NAME_]_character_ai_data.txt`: This outputs the data you need in order to re-create the companion on Character.ai.
 You can find Character.ai character configurations under "View Character Settings" on any newly-created characters.

 ## Refs